-It's 2018!
+It's 2020!
 Where did the time go?!
-Have you made your New Year's health resolutions yet?
+Have you made your New Year's health resolutions for 2020 yet?

 In the spirit of a new year, most of us make resolutions about our health.
 We are going to exercise more, eat better, walk more, sleep better, drink more water, drink less wine, eat less junk, etc.